healthyregions/.github/profile/README.md

   Feel free to download and use these for your own projects.

-  *All datasets are merged to create nation-wide coverage*

   - **GeoJSON** A simple plain text format that is good for small to medium size datasets and can be used in a wide variety of web and desktop software [learn more](https://geojson.org/)
   - **Shapefiles** Used in scripting and desktop software for performant display and analysis [learn more](https://www.geographyrealm.com/what-is-a-shapefile/)
     - "Raw" shapefiles can be read remotely by `geopandas` (which is very cool) so we include them here.
 Use the zipped file if you are downloading for local use.